nadavami/nadavami.github.io/_posts/2021-02-01-looking-back-at-my-first-open-source-project.md

 It's still not great, but it's better!
 So... progress 🎉!
 At it's peak, it had about 2000 downloads, a little wiki, and even a few bugs opened.

+As a last little experiment, I thought it might be interesting to see what the code would look like if I refactored it today.
+Shout-out to [@sylhare](https://sylhare.github.io/) for the suggestion.
+{% gist a80927a3a2ef872a8db37fd779752dad search.php %}

+Is it better?
+I mean, it's still PHP. <sup><small>I'm teasing of course, I write js for a living</small></sup>

+After basic linting, probably the most valuable change is moving the important (from a dev/user point of view) variables to the top of the file.
+Other then that it's just small enhancements.
+Putting the files to exclude in an array, excluding the name of the current file without hardcoding it, making a little utility function to make the code read a more naturally.

+It's been quite some time since I've done any PHP, so i'm sure there is still room for improvement.

-Anyways, the code itself is not what actually matters with these kinds of projects and I hope this proves it.
-What matters is making shit and putting it out there.
+Anyways, the code itself is not what actually matters with these kinds of projects and I hope this post proves that.
+I think what matters is making shit and putting it out there.
 It doesn't matter how small, how simple or how useless.
 Someone else might find value in it and to me that makes it worth it.
 Plus, I think it's also pretty cool to be able to look back on how you've improved (or haven't) over time!